Frank Emilio Flynn

 Francisco Emilio Flynn Rodríguez (April 13, 1921 – August 23, 2001), better known as Frank Emilio Flynn, was a renowned Cuban pianist.
-Despite being blind, he was a skilled and versatile pianist who mastered many forms of Cuban music, from danzas and danzones to filin, descarga and Afro-Cuban jazz.
+Blind since adolescence, he was a skilled and versatile pianist who mastered many forms of Cuban music, from danzas and danzones to filin, descarga and Afro-Cuban jazz.
 He was the founder and director of several ensembles, including Loquibambia (1946) and Los Modernistas (1951), both co-founded with José Antonio Méndez, as well as the Quinteto Instrumental de Música Moderna (1958), which later became Los Amigos.

 Biography

 Early life and career

 Francisco Emilio Flynn Rodríguez was born in Havana on April 13, 1921, to a Cuban mother and an American father.
 His eyes were damaged during birth by the doctor's forceps.
 As a result, he was unable to distinguish shapes as a child, and by his late teens he was totally blind.
 From a young age he was known as Frank Emilio instead of Francisco Emilio due to his father.
 His mother died when he was 5 years old and his father returned to the US, so Flynn was raised by his aunt and uncle.
 In 1934, when he was only 13 years old, Flynn won an amateur music contest and shortly after began to play danzones by Antonio María Romeu.
 In 1938, Flynn interrupted his career to complete his studies at a school run by Cuba's National Association for the Blind.